2024 in piracy: Al-Kambar 786

 On March 28, Al-Kambar 786, was boarded by nine armed pirates southwest of the Yemeni island of Socotra.
 INS Sumedha and INS Trishul intercepted the vessel on March 29.
 The Indian Navy engaged in "over 12 hours of intense coercive tactical measures" that led to the pirates' surrender.
 The crew was unharmed.
 The pirates were taken to India to face prosecution under its Maritime Anti-Piracy Act 2022.

 MV Tutor

 Dry-bulk carrier MV Tutor was attacked in the Red Sea off Eritrea by the first seafaring Houthi unmanned, remote-controlled drone boat which was laden with explosives, on 12 June 2024, following two attacks a few hours apart, sinking on 18 June.

 Royal TB 17

 An Indonesia-flagged tugboat, Royal 17, while towing a barge between ports on the island of Kalimantan in Borneo was hijacked and robbed on 20 September.
 All 14 crew were taken hostage and individually robbed by five armed and masked pirates, who also stole various equipment as well as cargo.

 Cordelia Moon

 Mistaken by Houthis as a British ship, Panama-flagged Cordelia Moon was hit by four missiles fired from a remotely piloted watercraft in the Red Sea on October 1, 2024.
 The tanker is owned by Amber Shipping Incorporated, and managed by Margao Marine Solutions, which is registered in India.

+Liao Dong Yu 57

+In November 2024, protesting foreign boats fishing nearby waters, a group of "angry young local men in coastal communities" hijacked the Liao Dong Yu 578, part of a fleet known for illegal fishing off the coast.
+The vessel and crew were released in January 2025, after Chinese Ambassador Wang Yu delivered a $2 million ransom.